SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 "Works" are an older feature similar to media sets, if you had created works in the past you will find them under sets as well.

-### Import Word documents using Simple Media upload
+### Import Word documents using Simple Media

 It is possible to upload Microsoft Word (.docx), Libre Office, Open Office (.odt) and LaTeX documents and have the content automatically turned into RC HTML tools and image tools.
+The RC uses pandoc for this.

 To convert a document, open the Simple Media Tab and upload it in the "document" section of the upload dialog.
 It may take a few moments to